 Having previously captained the England U17 team and more recently made history as Dortmund's youngest skipper, he has already played in several positions during his young career.
 But at the heart of the midfield action - where former Liverpool and England captain Steven Gerrard thrived - is where Bellingham's future lies.

 Did you know?

 Bellingham's father Mark was not a bad footballer himself.
-A prolific goalscorer in English non-league football, Bellingham Snr. recorded more than 700 goals during a playing career that spanned over 20 years.
+A prolific goalscorer in English non-league football, Bellingham Sr. recorded more than 700 goals during a playing career that spanned over 20 years.
 Jude’s younger brother Jobe, meanwhile, is on the books of Birmingham.